Senate Bill No. 406

 (C) Commercial dog breeder shall not include:

-(i) Any person who keeps or breeds dogs for the purpose of herding or guarding livestock or farm animals, hunting, tracking or exhibiting in dog shows, performance events or field and obedience trials; and
+(i) Any person who keeps or breeds dogs for the purpose of hunting, tracking and exhibiting in dog shows, performance events or field and obedience trials; and

 (ii) Any person who holds an occupational permit from, and has registered a greyhound kennel name with, the West Virginia Racing Commission.